assemble/assemble.io/content/posts/config-vs-content.md

 lead: Why does Assemble use two templates engines by default?
 ---

-I have been asked this question a couple of times.
+We've been asked this question a couple of times.
 But recently one of our users created an issue to discuss the matter, and the answer I gave seemed to only create more questions.
 So I decided to dedicate a post to the matter.

 YAML